 Pedro works to guide the vision & mission of the Big Hole Watershed Committee, working with the governing Board and overseeing restoration work in the Big Hole watershed.
 He has worked in the Big Hole watershed since 2009 and joined the Big Hole Watershed Committee as staff in 2016, becoming Executive Director in 2019.
 Pedro has more than 12 years of restoration and project experience in private consulting in Montana.
 He has been instrumental in the recovery of smelter-impacted lands in the Mount Haggin Wildlife Management Area on behalf of the Natural Resource Damages Program, BHWC, and MFWP.
 His experience in Montana also includes stream ecology, from stream and habitat assessments to landscape-scale watershed restoration planning, project management and oversight.
 Pedro currently resides in Missoula, Montana with his wife and two kids.

-Ryan is a geomorphologist for River Design Group.
+Ryan is a geomorphologist for The Barn Group.
 He offers expertise in the latest tools and techniques in fluvial geomorphology and remote sensing.
 Ryan is involved with all stages of river restoration, from assessment to monitoring.
-Before joining RDG, he obtained his MS from the University of Wyoming, where he focused on expanding high-resolution remote sensing techniques for rivers to the watershed scale.
+He obtained his MS from the University of Wyoming, where he focused on expanding high-resolution remote sensing techniques for rivers to the watershed scale.
 Ryan’s skills include GIS analysis, geomorphic change detection, traditional geomorphic techniques, and he has significant experience utilizing UAS technology for river mapping.
-These skills allow for the expansion of River Design Group’s capabilities to collect and analyze geomorphic data for a wide array of restoration projects.
 When Ryan isn’t out in the field conducting work on restoration and assessment projects, he can be found in his kayak paddling down one of the many great rivers in Montana.